 Cryopreservation: Cryopreservation is the low-temperature storage of biological cells and/or tissues for indefinite periods of time.
 Cryopreservation of sperm utilizes liquid Nitrogen as both the refrigerant and storage medium.

-Egg Retrieval: An in-office procedure using an ultrasound guided needle to puncture and aspirate the follicles on a woman's ovaries in hopes of retrieving oocytes.
+Egg Retrieval: An in-office procedure using an ultrasound guided needle to puncture and aspirate the follicles on an ovary in hopes of retrieving oocytes.
 The oocytes retrieved will then be used in IVF.

 Ejaculate: The semen expelled coincident with the male orgasm.

-Embryo: An unborn offspring in the early stages of development.
-Embryos can be frozen and stored in liquid Nitrogen either for short or long term.
+Embryo: A fertilized oocyte in the early stages of development.
+Embryos can be frozen and stored in liquid nitrogen either for short or long term.
 Reasons for freezing and storing embryos vary, but most people have more embryos than are safe to transfer from IVF and thus freeze their extra embryos to be used at a later date.

 FDA: Food and Drug Administration.
 The FDA regulates the donation of HCTP's.

 Gestational Carrier: A gestational carrier is a woman who undergoes an embryo transfer with embryos that are not genetically linked to her.
 She has no biological input to the genetics of the pregnancy and is simply being asked and/or paid to carry the pregnancy to term.
 A gestational carrier can be from an agency which in the beginning makes her unknown or it can be a personal friend/family member thus making her known from the beginning.